Member of the Welsh Parliament for Aberconwy.

 Janet is married to Gareth and they have a grown up son Adam and a daughter Hannah.
 Janet's interests include walking, horse riding, water sports, and she is an avid motor car enthusiast.

-Janet served as Shadow Cabinet Secretary for Local Government from 2011 to 2018, before becoming the Shadow Minister for Social Care, Children, Young People and Older People.
+Janet served as Shadow Cabinet Secretary for Local Government from 2011 to 2018, before becoming the Shadow Minister for Social Care, Children, Young People and Older People and then the Shadow Minister for Environment, Energy and Rural Affairs in 2020.